steff880/MS4-theDOM/README.md

 #### Intro

-- Home page features a CTA button, a welcoming message and info about what is ofered on the site
+- Home page features a CTA button, a welcoming message, and info about what is offered on the site

 ![Info](/docs/images/info.png)